-In 1812, Martin began his political career with an election to the New York State Senate, during which time he proved himself to be an adept politician, establishing the foundations of the modern-day political machine by using political appointments and financial contributions to secure votes.
-Martin also campaigned for free black men to have the right to vote, however, Martin did not oppose property requirements for voting.
+In 1812, Martin began his political career with an election to the New York State Senate, proving himself as an adept politician.
+He established the foundations of the modern-day political machine by using political appointments and financial contributions to secure votes.
+Martin also campaigned for free black men to have the right to vote, but Martin did not oppose property requirements for voting.

-In 1821, Martin was elected to the United States Senate, from which he resigned in 1828, to become governor of New York.
-Martin did not remain governor long, as President Andrew Jackson appointed him as Secretary of State in 1829.
-During Jackson’s second term in 1832, Martin became his vice-president.
+In 1821, Martin was elected to the United States Senate.
+He resigned from the Senate in 1828 to become governor of New York.
+Martin did not remain governor long, as President Andrew Jackson made him Secretary of State in 1829.
+During Jackson’s last term in 1832, Martin became his vice-president.
 While presiding over the Senate as Vice-President, Martin wore a pair of pistols as a precaution against outbursts of violence, which were common at the time.

 Martin was nominated and easily won the presidency in 1836.
 He was the last sitting vice-president to be elected president until George H.W.
 Bush.
-He ran on a platform that would continue Jackson’s policies.
+Martin ran on a platform that continued Jackson’s policies.
 Upon assuming the office of President, Martin immediately faced several pressing problems.
-The most significant problem was a financial panic, which had begun during Jackson’s final term and peaked in 1837.
-The panic was followed by a five-year depression, during which time unemployment skyrocketed and many banks failed.
+The first problem was a financial panic, which began during Jackson’s final term and peaked in 1837.
+The panic was followed by a five-year depression, resulting in unemployment skyrocketing and many banks failing.
 This difficult time led to Martin being given the nickname Martin Van Ruin.
 Martin advocated for an “Independent Treasury” system, which would give the Treasury control of all federal funds, an extremely unpopular position.

-As president, Martin opposed Texas becoming state, fearing (correctly) that it would lead to war with Mexico.
+President Martin Van Buren opposed Texas becoming a state, fearing (correctly) that it would lead to war with Mexico.
 This was another unpopular decision.
-Martin oversaw the removal of several Indian tribes from the South, a process began under Jackson.
-Martin also believed that slavery was morally wrong, but constitutionally legal.
+Martin oversaw the removal of several Indian tribes from the South, a process that began under President Jackson.
+Martin also believed that slavery was morally wrong but constitutionally legal.

-Internationally, Martin sought to solve disputes through diplomatic negotiations instead of by force, which contributed to his decision against Texas.
+Internationally, Martin sought to solve disputes through diplomatic negotiations instead of by force.
 Martin also fought to free a group of kidnapped slaves who had managed to take over the ship on which they were being transported before being picked up by the United States Military.
 The slaves were eventually permitted to return to their homes in Africa.
 Martin was unsuccessful in securing peace in Florida and continued the Second Seminole War, which was not concluded until after he left office.

-Martin was not nominated for a second term in office, much to his surprise.
-After leaving office, Martin returned to Kinderhook, and attempted to secure a presidential nomination for the following election.
+President Martin Van Buren was not nominated for a second term in office, much to his surprise.
+After leaving office, Martin returned to Kinderhook and attempted to secure a presidential nomination for the following election.
 He was ultimately unsuccessful with the Democratic Party, although he was nominated by two minor parties.
-He received in enough votes in New York to give the state, and possibly the election, to Zachary Taylor.
+He received enough votes in New York to give the state, and possibly the election, to Zachary Taylor.

 Happy Birthday Mr. President!